Ed LaForge

 Edward J. LaForge (November 22, 1935 – January 19, 2018) was an American politician.

 LaForge was born in Pontiac, Michigan.
 He received his associate degree in nursing from the Kalamazoo Valley Community College.
 LaForge also went to Western Michigan University and the Bronson Hospital School of Nursing.
-He also worked as a plumber.
-He also served in the Michigan National Air Guard from 1954 to 1960.
+He also worked as a plumber and served in the Michigan National Air Guard from 1954 to 1960.

 Political career

-LaForge moved to Kalamazoo from Portage, Michigan, and served ten years as a Kalamazoo City Commissioner.
+LaForge moved to Kalamazoo from Portage, Michigan, and served as a Kalamazoo City Commissioner for ten years.
 He was a member of the Michigan House of Representatives from the 60th district between 1994 and 2000.
-He stepped down due to term limits and launched an unsuccessful campaign for the state senate in 2002.
+Due to term limits, he stepped down and subsequently ran for the state senate in 2002, although his campaign was unsuccessful.

 Death

-LaForge had been suffering from heart disease and died on January 19, 2018, at his home in Lawton, Michigan, at the age of 82.
+LaForge had been battling heart disease and died at his home in Lawton, Michigan, on January 19, 2018, at the age of 82.